 Cleaning the Twitter data

-What is VADER Sentiment Analysis Model
+What is the VADER Sentiment Analysis Model

 VADER (Valence Aware Dictionary for Sentiment Reasoning) is a model used for text sentiment analysis that is sensitive to both polarity (positive/negative) and intensity (strength) of emotion.